bespoken/bespoken-docs/cli/commands.md

 ### Overview

-The init command helps you creating all the files and folders you need to start unit or end to end testing your Alexa Skills and Google Actions.
+The init command helps you creating all the files and folders you need to start unit or end to end testing your Alexa skills and Google Actions.

 ### Usage